coopiteasy/addons/account_customer_wallet/readme/CONFIGURE.rst

 - In the Invoicing settings, set the Customer Wallet Account to the previously created account.
 - (Optional) Create a product (Wallet Product), and enable the Wallet Product toggle.
-Set the income and expense account to the previously created account.
+Set the income and expense account will be automatically the Customer wallet account previously created.